-Arabic is one of a few languages which historically speaking spread as a medium of intellectual thought, as well as a lingua franca.
+Arabic is one of a few languages which spread as a medium of intellectual thought, as well as a lingua franca.
 The role of Arabic as a global language was formalized at three historic moments.
-First was the revelation of the Quran in the vernacular of Mecca in the seventh century.
-The Quran is considered by Moslems to be the word of God verbatim.
-Second, toward the end of the seventh century, Arabic became the administrative language of empire.
-The Moslem empire grew to include a territory ranging from Syria to North Africa, Spain and parts of the Mediterranean to the west, and pushing toward India to the east.
-Third, during the 8th and 9th centuries Arabic became a language of intellectual exchange and conceptual advance.
+First was the revelation of the Qur’an in the vernacular of Mecca in the seventh century.
+The Qur’an is considered by Muslims to be the word of God verbatim.
+Second, toward the end of the seventh century, Arabic became the administrative language of the Muslim Caliphate or empire.
+This empire grew out from Arabia to include a territory ranging from Syria to North Africa and Spain in the west, and from Iraq to Iran, Central Asia, and the Indus Valley in the east.
+Third, during the 8th and 9th centuries Arabic became a language of intellectual exchange and scientific advance.
 Translations into Arabic were developed for important texts written originally in Greek, Syriac, Persian, Coptic, and Sanskrit.